How Much do Surrogates Make?

 SENSIBLE surrogates earn $50,000 to $65,000 for a surrogacy journey in the United States.
 The total surrogate’s pay is separated into “Base Salary” and “Benefits”.
 Benefits usually include a monthly living stipend, maternity clothes, and fees for basic fertility treatments.

 A typical surrogate mother in the United States makes from $30,000 to $50,000 as a “Base Salary” plus another $5,000 to $10,000 in various benefits.
-Surrogates also be reimbursed for expenses like clothes, transportation, lost wages, household expenses, and more.
+Surrogates also will be reimbursed for expenses like clothes, transportation, lost wages, household expenses, and more.

 But aside from financial rewards, many women get great satisfaction from helping a childless couple.
 Being a surrogate can be a meaningful way to support their own family while helping another couple fulfill their dreams.